sheeshpalsinghsaini/Commands/README.md

     Note: revert is better than reset.

         when we are using *reset* command it have two option.
-            - --hard : remove form everywhere commits.
+            - --hard : remove file form everywhere commits.
-            - --soft :
+            - --soft : remove file from commit but present in staging area and working directory.
-            - --mixed
+            - --mixed :

   ## Using --hard option with *reset*: ->
         git reset --hard HashCode_put_here      //remove permanantly latest commit.[from wd,sa,ra].